LeetCode-ScalerTeam/AlgoProblems_java/README.md

 # AlgoProblems_CSharp

-This Repository contains C# codes for the common algo problems from major coding practice sites, such as:
+This Branch contains C# codes for the common algo problems from major coding practice sites, such as:

   - LeetCode